Optical communication-based identification for multi-UAV systems: theory and practice: System Model

+We reasonably assume that the exposure time $\tau_e$ is smaller than the coherence time of the background illumination signal.
+Then, regarding the optical channel between an LED from the $j$th \ac{UAV} and the camera from the $\ell$th \ac{UAV}, we have:

-where $x_{\ell}[k]$ is the pixel value from the $k$th frame captured by the $\ell$th \ac{UAV} camera, and $v_j(t)$ is the optical power emitted by the LED of the $j$th \ac{UAV}, see \ref{sec:syst:tx}.
-In general, the integral representing the exposition process in \eqref{eq:snr:1} becomes \cite{WeiIEEETComm}:
+where $x_{\ell}[k]$ is the pixel value from the $k$th frame captured by the $\ell$th \ac{UAV} camera, $h_{\ell}(t_k)$ is the optical channel gain, $v_j(t)$ is the optical power emitted by the LED of the $j$th \ac{UAV}, see \ref{sec:syst:tx}, and $n_\ell[k]$ is the noise generated at the pixel.
+In general, the integral representing the exposure process in \eqref{eq:snr:1} becomes \cite{WeiIEEETComm}:

 where $k_t$ is related to $k$ by: